BasicWolf/archived-kaylee/doc/src/tutorial/server_side.rst

       self.tasks_count = kwargs['tasks_count']
       self._tasks_counter = 0

-Here, the :py:attr:`Project.client_config` attribute is the configuration object sent to the client and ``self.tasks_count`` and ``self._tasks_counter`` are the attributes related to the amount of the supplied tasks.
+Here, :py:attr:`Project.client_config` attribute is the configuration object sent to the client and ``self.tasks_count`` and ``self._tasks_counter`` are the attributes related to the amount of the supplied tasks.

+Notice the ``mode`` argument, which determines the :attr:`Project.mode`.
+It tells Kaylee how project tasks are going to be solved:
+*automatically*, without a user being even notified about them or *manually*, involving the user.
+The ``MonteCarloPi`` project is fully automated and requires no user interaction.
+Thus, its mode is set to :data:`AUTO_PROJECT_MODE <project.AUTO_PROJECT_MODE>`.

 Next, let's implement two tasks supplying Kaylee Project methods::